[2] Biggest Takeaways from The Missing Semester of Your CS Education

 main: A---B---C---D'---E'

-A key benefit of rebasing is that it keeps the commit history clean and linear, making it easier to understand and navigate.
-However, it is important to note that rebasing rewrites commit history, so it should be used with caution, especially when working on shared branches with collaborators.
+NOTE It is important to note that rebasing rewrites commit history, so it should be used with caution, especially when working on shared branches with collaborators.
 If working with others, use the --force-with-lease flag when pushing rebased commits to a shared branch.
 This flag ensures that if your changes conflict with the remote branch, you will not overwrite someone else's work.

 1.3 Stashing changes